bazmonk/digigurdy-baz/README.md

 This is a personal fork of the digigurdy code (https://hackaday.io/project/165251-the-digi-gurdy-and-diginerdygurdy).

-The current version (v116 as of this fork) offers four base tuning options (C/G with G or C drones, and G/D with D or G drones).
+The current version (v116/7 as of this fork) offers four base tuning options (C/G with G or C drones, and G/D with D or G drones).
 These can each be taken up or down an octave, and capo'ed up one whole tone.

-My plan is to modify this to expand this into:
+Currently this has been expanded to:
 * Two base options: C/G or G/D
+* Three chanter options (normal is the 3/4 octave, high is 4/5, low is 2/3)
-* Four drone/trompette options with each: e.g. for C/G, the options witll be C-C, C-G, G-C, G-G
+* TEN drone/trompette options for each base option.
-* Octave up, down or normal
-* Capo up 1 tone, up 2 tones, down 1 tone, down two tones, or normal
+* Capo one whole tone up on drone/trompette for any option.

+This provides 120 tuning options.
+While some of the octave combinations may be rare on a real gurdy, they should all be "compatible" options that could concievably work.

+...Ok, some of them may be pretty strange.
+But a volume knob should be able to go "too high" in order to guarantee it goes to "loud enough".
+You may stick to just a few of the options, but the options you want should be in there :-)

 The goal is to replicate the two-string drone combinations that can be done with a 6-string Nerdy Gurdy, significantly expand the tuning options, and find a way to do it that doesn't overwhelm the user with options if they don't wish to be.
 The basic, "standard" tunings should be easily available.

 Future plans are exploring using two additional channels to support a third or perhaps fourth droning string as well, essentially making it a six "string" gurdy.

-DIGIGURDY OWNERS: If you wish to use this code, I have a digigurdy with the SH1106 display, not SSD1306.
-A few changes (left intact from the original code) are necessary to use the other display.
-I also have a newer (circa Feb '22) version that includes dedicated octave up/down and capo buttons.
-These will also be necessary as I plan to re-purpose them in the tunings menu.
+DIGIGURDY OWNERS: If you wish to use this code, I have a digigurdy with the SSD1306 128x64 display (the "white OLED").
+Slight changes are needed to use the other SH1106 display that I understand some digigurdies have been made with.